9991426/gogossip/README.md

 node is infected, it attempts to infect some other random node using `infect_other`.
 If pull is enabled and the node is not infected, it attempts to request the infection status from some other random node using `request_other`.

+#### flaggy

+Flaggy was cloned from [integrii/flaggy](https://github.com/integrii/flaggy), but modified to return an error if parsing fails.
+This lets us show an error message if a flag is not parsed correctly.